section-engineering-education/engineering-education/content/articles/implementation-of-fuzzy-logic-in-matlab/index.md

 Having `[0 5]` as the range:
 - `mf1` renamed as `down` ranges from `0` to `2.5` given as `[0 0 2.5]`
-- `mf2` renamed as `nochange` ranges from `2.5` to `5.0` given as `[0 2.5 5.0]`
+- `mf2` renamed as `no change` ranges from `2.5` to `5.0` given as `[0 2.5 5.0]`
 - `mf3` renamed as `high` is `5` and above given as `[2.5 5 5]`.

 It means that if the output voltage falls in `mf1`, the speed is low, and it should be increased.
-And when the volts is within the `mf2` range, the speed is right, and no action is required, but if it falls in `mf3`, the speed is high, and must be slowed down.
+And when the volts are within the `mf2` range, the speed is right, and no action is required, but if it falls in `mf3`, the speed is high and must be slowed down.

 Once again, select the input and rename it from `input1` to `speed` and `output1` to `voltage` to avoid any confusion.